Neotys-Labs/neoload-models/neoload-project/doc/v3/variables.md

 #### Example
-Defining 2 variables: a Constant variable, and a File variable.
+Defining 4 variables: a Constant variable, a File variable, a Counter variable and a RandomNumber variable.

 ```yaml
 variables: